 The rotational effect of a force, calculated as: Magnitude of a force x the length of its moment arm.

-Muscles must generate sufficient torque to overcome the resistive torque (caused by the load).
+To move a joint, muscles must generate enough torque to overcome the resistive torque created by the load.

 Lever